 full, working, editable, royalty free copy of this database

-is available for $24.99.
+is available.
 To purchase your copy of this database,

 Access Calendar Form Database.
 Please make sure that the sample database (above) works for

 Full Video Seminar

 If you would like to learn HOW this

 database was built, again, pick up a copy of my

 Calendar Seminar.
 It covers all of the basics.
 If you want

 to see how this database, specifically, was built, then

 let me know. if enough people are

 interested, I'll record it as a separate lesson.